Common heart attack signs and symptoms include:

-Not all people who have heart attacks experience the same symptoms or experience them to the same degree.
-Many heart attacks aren't as dramatic as the ones you've seen on TV.
-Some people have no symptoms at all, while for others, the first sign may be sudden cardiac arrest.
-Still, the more signs and symptoms you have, the greater the likelihood that you may be having a heart attack.
-The severity of heart attack symptoms can vary too.
-Some people have mild pain, while others experience severe pain.
+Not all people who have heart attacks have the same symptoms or have the same severity of symptoms.
+Some people have mild pain; others have more severe pain.
+Some people have no symptoms, while for others, the first sign may be sudden cardiac arrest.
+However, the more signs and symptoms you have, the greater the likelihood you're having a heart attack.

-Many people confuse a heart attack with a condition in which your heart suddenly stops (sudden cardiac arrest).
-Sudden cardiac arrest occurs when an electrical disturbance in your heart disrupts its pumping action and causes blood to stop flowing to the rest of your body.
-A heart attack can cause cardiac arrest, but it's not the only cause of cardiac arrest.
+A heart attack differs from a condition in which your heart suddenly stops (sudden cardiac arrest, which occurs when an electrical disturbance disrupts your heart's pumping action and causes blood to stop flowing to the rest of your body).
+A heart attack can cause cardiac arrest, but it's not the only cause.

 When to see a doctor

-- Call for emergency medical help.
+Call for emergency medical help.
 If you suspect you're having a heart attack, don't hesitate.
 Immediately call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort, if there are absolutely no other options.
-Driving yourself puts you and others at risk if your condition suddenly worsens.

-- Take nitroglycerin, if prescribed.
-If your doctor has prescribed nitroglycerin, take it as instructed while awaiting the arrival of emergency medical personnel.
+- Take nitroglycerin, if prescribed to you by a doctor.
+Take it as instructed while awaiting emergency help.

-- Take aspirin, if recommended.
-If you're concerned about your heart attack risk, ask your doctor if chewing a 162- or 325-milligram (mg) aspirin tablet if you have heart attack symptoms is a good idea.
-Taking aspirin during a heart attack could reduce the damage to your heart by making your blood less likely to clot.
 Aspirin can interact with other medications, however, so don't take an aspirin unless your doctor or emergency medical personnel recommend it.
-Don't delay calling 911 to take an aspirin, though.
+Don't delay calling 911 to take an aspirin.
 Call for emergency help first.